thetestybites

 6. 06

-Done when:Dip has settled from its puffed state but is still warm and scoopable.
+Done when:Dip has settled from its puffed state but is still visibly hot and creamy when scooped.

 Where it goes wrong